 Associate programs also provide a solid academic foundation for students who wish to eventually pursue their bachelor's degree.
 The table below explores two potential careers for individuals with an associate degree in graphic design.

 - Junior Graphic Designer

-Junior graphic designers work alongside senior designers and within teams, creating content for printed media like magazines and brochures.
-Learning from experienced professionals, they hone their creative skills while mastering image editing and modeling software.
-They are often charged with creating page layouts, storyboards, and website mockups.
+Junior graphic designers work alongside senior designers and within teams to create content for print media.
+They hone their creative skills while mastering image editing and modeling software.
+These professionals create page layouts, storyboards, and website mockups.

 Bachelor's Degree in Graphic Design

 Many aspiring professionals earn a bachelor's in graphic design.
 This versatile degree increases a worker's earning potential and career opportunities.
 Individuals with a bachelor's degree in graphic design can pursue many employment options, such as those in the following table.

 What Can You Do With a Bachelor's in Graphic Design?